Pedroscsilva/Java-Access-Control/README.md

 This is a simple Java project that runs on the terminal to control the accesses of users in a certain place.

-To see it working, simple follow the commands below on your machine:
+To see it working, simply follow the commands below on your machine:

 ```bash
 $ mvn install